 Sunday January 15th, 2023 – Epiphany 2

 Trinity – Creston/Mount Ayr

-Our text for this 20TH Sunday after Pentecost is the OT lesson from Amos 5 that was just proclaimed.
+Our text for this second Sunday after the epiphany of our Lord is the Gospel lesson from John 1 that was just proclaimed.

 Dear Fellow Redeemed in Christ: